corcor27/Introduction_to_R/_episodes/14-filesystems.md

 ### Working with variables

-We have added numeric values together so now lets try combining Try:
+We have added numeric values together so now lets try combining characters.
+Try:

 ```
 my_name <- my_name + "your surname"